vwscc-xtb/vwscc-xtb.github.io/page/exercises/1-mof.md

 ---
 # Metal-Organic Materials

-Metal organic frameworks (MOFs, 3D) and cages (MOCs, 0D) are important substance classes for the use in organic electronics, carbon capture, solvent sieving, gas filtering, gas storage and many more.
-The GFN parametrization can describe all elements up to at least Z=86 and is, therefore, an efficient alternative to standard electronic structure methods for investigating MOFs and MOCs.
+To demonstrate possible applications of **xtb**, we want to start with metal-organic frameworks (MOFs, 3D) and cages (MOCs, 0D).
+Due to their diverse elemental composition, consisting of organic linkers and complexed metal atoms, and their usually large size of hundreds of atoms, they can be challenging to treat computationally.
+The broad parameterization of all elements up to at least Z=86 combined with the computational costs that are much cheaper than usual DFT or WFT methods make the GFN method a valuable tool for treating such systems.
 In the following, we present an excerpt from a workflow-like compilation of experiments with the HUMJIL MOC (CCDC nomenclature).

 ## Geometry Optimization
 Perform a geometry optimization for `humjil.xyz` in the gas phase and with THF as a solvent (via implicit solvation model - Analytically Linearized Poisson Boltzmann Model) at the *GFN2-xTB* and *GFN-FF* levels of theory.
-Compare the 4 geometries visually overlaying within e.g. [Chimera](https://www.cgl.ucsf.edu/chimera/) or with a (commandline) RMSD tool.
+Compare the 4 geometries by visually overlaying within e.g. [Chimera](https://www.cgl.ucsf.edu/chimera/) or with a (commandline) RMSD tool.

 <div class="tab card">